Logo

 ArbitrageSeconds to minutesExploit cross-venue price gaps; execution speed is keyMulti-exchange monitoring, automation, risk limits

-• Mark key support and resistance levels.
+• Mark support and resistance zones used for planning.

 How to Avoid Mistakes While Crypto Trading